kanttanhed/Microservices-Saga-orchestrated/README.md

 Resposta:

-## Endpoint para visualizar a saga:
+## Endpoint to view the saga:

-É possível recuperar os dados da saga pelo orderId ou pelo transactionId, o resultado será o mesmo:
+It is possible to retrieve the saga data using orderId or transactionId, the result will be the same:

 GET http://localhost:3000/api/event?orderId=64429e987a8b646915b3735f